 You will complete a series of a laboratory experiments and will be assessed on the basis of formal lab reports you submit after the labs.
 Guidelines for what should be in a lab report can be found in this example.
+Please also pay attention to the grading rubric.
 For most of the labs the report will be due one week after you have completed the lab.
-The only exceptions are for the “Measurement of e/m lab” and the “Scattering Angles” labs for which you have two weeks to complete your reports to allow you to study for the midterms in PHY251.
-Please note that the Thursday class will actually do each lab before the Monday classes do it.
+Unless there are extenuating circumstances no credit will be given for late labs.
+The only exceptions the the one week deadline are for the “Photoelectric Effect” and the “Scattering Angles” labs for which you have two weeks to complete your reports to allow you to study for the midterms in PHY251.
 The schedule of labs is below.

 |Week||Monday Labs||Thursday Lab|